 The South Caucasus railway charges $0.78 container/kilometer for 40-ft container with cargo in it.
 It is 516 km from Poti to Yerevan, thus the transportation of a 40-ft container costs $402.5.

-The average bulk density of wheat is 0,750 ton/m3, a 40ft container is 67.2 m3, thus can carry 50.4 ton wheat.
-However, since the maximum weight allowed for land transportation is 26.5 ton, it means that is the amount of wheat that is carried with one container.
+The average bulk density of wheat is 0.75 ton/m3.
+A 40-ft container (67.2 m3) can thus carry 50.4 ton wheat.
+However, since the maximum weight allowed for land transportation is 26.5 ton, this will be the actual amount of wheat carried in one container.

-332 thousand tons at $372 each times the two company’s market share of 88 percent.
+332 thousand tons at $372 each times the two companies’ market share of 88 percent.